crosstars/Distributed-FileShare/Arkshare/README.md

 #### run
 first run the _server.py_ , then run the _client.py_ .
-the list of numbers printed are the _book names (numbers)_. server and client will reflect location changes.
+the list of numbers printed are the _book names (numbers)_. client have an interactive menu to guide the user. server and client will reflect location changes.
 ### Sample output